1st May, 2016

 Suddenly, there was some urgency among the passengers seated in front and the buzz seemed to suggest that we were about to land.
 Looking through the front window pane, I still saw high hills surrounded in part by clouds with no signs of the runway.
 People started training their lenses.
 That’s when I saw a faint image of a straight line which gradually increased in length and width till I got a clear view of the asphalt runway with its markings clear enough, nestled among the high hills.
 As the aircraft approached the runway, one of the pilots had his hand on the handle that dangled from the ceiling of cockpit and just as the aircraft touched the southern end, he pulled it.
 It was just enough to allow the aircraft to take a right turn and come to a halt.
 All of the passengers clapped after the successful landing!

 The small air strip was a treat to watch.
 With mountains surrounding it on all sides, there were lodges right beside the runway.
 The departure lounge (if you may call it so!) was just a small room.
 We collected the baggage and headed out of the airport.
 As we strode down a small alley dotted by lodges, Lukla was buzzing with mountaineers and trekkers from different expeditions.
 All freshly arrived, were either heading off straight away on the trail or having their lunch.
-It is a crowded place with lots of pubs (including one by the name “Mallory Irvine pub”).
+It is a crowded place with lots of pubs (including one bearing the name “Mallory Irvine pub”).
 We went to a lodge and ordered lunch while guide Raju went out scouring for porters.
 As we sat around a table in the lawn after lunch, two porters arrived.
 Passang and Doranath, who were to be our companions from now on, were young and jovial.
 Doranath was youngest of the two, just done with his class X exams, was out in search of work in this trekking season.
 14 days of hard toil carrying approximately 30 kg on their backs in this high altitude terrain will hopefully yield the money they need to support their families.
 Like most of them, our porters came from villages from lower regions of Nepal as far as a week’s walk away (by local standards).
 Like every year, in this spring season, they were staying at a rented place in Lukla, waiting to be hired.
 While Passang had been on this trail before, it was the first time for Doranath.
 That raised some questions but we were happily proved wrong.
 If I’m able to tell my story today, I owe a lot of that to him.
 That’s a tale to be told later.
 With majority of our baggage distributed between the porters, putting our respective backpacks on our shoulders, we started off.
 For the next 14 days, we’d be on mountain tracks, gaining altitude by the day, reaching closer to the lap of Everest.

 Ranjan da didn’t quite enjoy his lunch.
 I learnt that he had a bit of food poisoning and was also running slight fever in the morning at the Kathmandu hotel, but now he seemed okay.
 We were supposed to reach Phakding which wasn’t more than 2-2.5 hours of walk by our standards.
 As we moved out of Lukla, the route traversed through a countryside with lush green fields with houses tucked amidst them.
 It was more or less level (as it can be, on a mountain trail) with no such hurdles posed.
 As it always happens in the mountains, we soon separated from each other in groups of one or two, depending on our respective walking speed and soon I found myself alone with the Himalayas!
 The Doodhkoshi thundered down the valley through the deep gorges.